-The US Fish & Wildlife Service (USFWS) and Hispanic Access Foundation (HAF) have partnered to connect diverse college students to careers in natural resource conservation.
-This internship program was designed to hire and train undergrad and graduate students at the national headquarters.
-As part of the Service's Urban Wildlife Conservation Program, the partnership will also expand the agency's connections with Latino communities.
+The US Fish & Wildlife Service (FWS) and Hispanic Access Foundation (HAF) have partnered to connect diverse college students and recent grads to careers in natural resource conservation.
+This internship program was designed to hire and train undergraduate, recent grads, and/or graduate students at National Wildlife Refuges and/or at FWS Regional Offices nationwide.

 Project Goal & Objectives